Multiomics-Analytics-Group/vuegen/README.md

 │       ├── report.html
 │       └── summary.md
 ```

-> [!WARNING]
-> VueGen currently requires each section to contain at least one subsection folder.
-Defining only sections (with no subsections) or using deeper nesting levels (i.e., sub-subsections) will result in errors.
-In upcoming releases, we plan to support more flexible directory structures.

 The titles for sections, subsections, and components are extracted from the corresponding folder and file names, and afterward, users can add descriptions, captions, and other details to the configuration file.
 Component types are inferred from the file extensions and names.
 The order of sections, subsections, and components can be defined using numerical suffixes in folder and file names.